 Michael L. Thompson, Copper Leaf Financial, LLC

 Michael is a partner at Copper Leaf Financial, LLC in Williston, VT.
 As a wealth advisor with over 15 years of experience, he works extensively in financial planning, wealth management and philanthropic planning for local retirees, academics, physicians, executives, and entrepreneurs.
 Michael is also an entrepreneur, experiencing success when he founded an organic food distribution company while attending the University of Florida.
 For the next 18 years Michael was deeply involved in the development and growth of the natural and organic food industry and was instrumental in the growth of several well-known organic products brands.
 Michael remains passionate about small business and sustainable food systems and deeply enjoys his service on the board of directors of Burlington’s Intervale Center.
 He also enjoys gardening, photography, snowshoeing, writing poetry and college sports (Go Gators!).
-Michael and his wife, Margaret Grant, live on a farm in Jericho, Vermont.
+Michael and his wife live on a farm in Jericho, Vermont.